Kye Rowles

-Kye Francis Rowles (born 24 June 1998) is an Australian professional footballer who plays as a central defender for Heart of Midlothian.
+Kye Francis Rowles (born 24 June 1998) is an Australian professional soccer player who plays as a central defender for Major League Soccer club D.C.
+United and the Australia national team.

 Rowles began his professional career with Brisbane Roar in 2016 before moving to Central Coast Mariners in 2017.
+In 2022 he signed for Scottish club Heart of Midlothian.
 He has represented Australia at under-17 level, including at the 2015 FIFA U-17 World Cup, under-23 level at the Tokyo Olympics and at senior level at the 2022 FIFA World Cup.

 Club career

 Brisbane Roar

 In May 2016, Rowles signed his first professional contract with Brisbane Roar on a two-year deal along with fellow young defender Connor O'Toole.
 Rowles made his first competitive start for the Roar in a loss to Ulsan Hyundai in the AFC Champions League on 28 February 2017.

 Central Coast Mariners

 Rowles moved to Central Coast Mariners on a one-year contract in June 2017.
 He made his Mariners' A-League debut on 18 November 2017, following an injury to Josh Rose, in a loss to Adelaide United.

 Rowles played for the Mariners in the 2021 FFA Cup Final, which the Mariners lost 2-1.
 Rowles was jointly awarded the Mark Viduka Medal along with Jake Brimmer, becoming the first player to win the medal while playing for the losing team.
 He is also the only person to consecutively win the Mariners Medal.